 Prior to the merger, United was a wholly-owned subsidiary of UAL Corporation, headquartered in Chicago, Illinois, and operating approximately 3,400 flights a day on United and United Express.
 These flights originate from hubs in Los Angeles, San Francisco, Denver, Chicago, Washington, D.C., and Tokyo to more than 230 U.S. domestic and international destinations.
-At premerger United, there are approximately 13,425 flight attendants on active or leave status and another 1,734 Flight Attendants on voluntary furlough status.
-United and AFA are parties to a collective bargaining agreement (CBA) that became amendable on January 7, 2010.
+At premerger United, there are approximately 665 Stock Clerks (Storekeeper or Lead Storekeeper) on active or leave status and another 120 Stock Clerks on voluntary furlough status.
+United and the IAM are parties to a collective bargaining agreement, known as the Ramp and Stores Agreement3 (CBA) that became amendable on January 1, 2010.

 Continental was a publically-held company headquartered in Houston, Texas, operating 2,200 daily departures, including regional flights operated on Continental's behalf, throughout the Americas, Europe and Asia.
 Pre-merger Continental flights served approximately 117 domestic and 127 international destinations.
-At pre-merger Continental, there are approximately 9,293 flight attendants on active or leave status.
-Continental and IAM are parties to a CBA that became amendable on December 31, 2009.
+At pre-merger Continental, there are approximately 233 Material Specialists.
+These employees are currently unrepresented.
+In addition according to the Carriers, there are other Continental employees, such as Utility Mechanics who perform the same work that is performed by United's Storekeeper position and are covered by Continental's Mechanics and Related Employees collective bargaining agreement with the IBT.
+The Carriers estimate that there are approximately 92 Continental Utility Mechanics but that estimate "is subject to change based on further investigation and guidance from the Board."